 - Water: These birds prefer to stay low and will be more attracted to ground bird baths than elevated water sources.
 Including a dripper, wiggler, or other source of moving water will help attract their attention, and the water should be near suitable shelter such as a low shrub or dense thicket so they can feel secure.
 Shallow places are necessary for bathing, and a heated bird bath will provide liquid water even in the coldest temperatures.

 - Shelter: Sparrows can be skittish and will quickly retreat to dense shelter if they feel threatened or startled.
 Thick shrubbery, including evergreen foliage, can help make a yard sparrow-friendly, and adding a brush pile is good for supplemental shelter.
 Establish corridors of shelter throughout the yard, such as alongside buildings and driveways, to give the birds secure pathways where they can feel safe without being restricted to one small space.

 - Nesting Sites: Some sparrows will nest in bird houses with the proper entrance hole sizes; when in doubt, opt for a basic house with a somewhat larger hole.
 Thickets and trees are other ideal nesting spots, and providing nesting material around the yard will give the birds ample construction material to create their nests.

 More Tips for Attracting Sparrows

-Even when a backyard meets all of a sparrow's needs, the birds may be shy and reluctant to become regular guests.
-If you're having trouble attracting sparrows, consider…
+Even when a yard meets all of a sparrow's needs, the birds may be shy and reluctant to become regular guests.
+If you're having trouble attracting sparrows, consider:

 Want to know what sparrow species you might expect at your feeders?
 Check out the photo gallery of North American sparrows!